If you can’t control your bladder, is it controlling you?

 of patients stop medication within 6 months due to dissatisfaction and side effects.5

-Procedural intervention
+Procedural Intervention

 - OnabotulinumtoxinA (Botox) injections to relax the bladder muscles.